 In February 2019 our Board approved our Strategic Transport Plan (STP), the first statutory document on behalf of the North.
 The STP outlines how strategic investment in transport could unlock inclusive and sustainable transformative economic growth.
-In the accompanying Investment Programme, we identified the transport projects which should be funded to deliver the step-change required to drive economic growth.
+In the accompanying Investment Programme, we identified the transport projects which should be funded to deliver this step-change.

-The STP also included advice to government to accelerate the introduction of electric vehicles and we were pleased to see the recent move to bring forward that date to 2035 from 2040.
+The STP also included advice to Government to accelerate the introduction of electric vehicles and we were pleased to see the recent move to bring forward that date to 2035 from 2040.
 Much more action is required and a key activity in the year ahead will be providing the North's input to the national Transport Decarbonisation Plan.